Hunza Region, Northern Pakistan: 15 Days Itinerary

 Day 1: Islamabad Arrival - Drive to Naran

 After the briefing, it's time to hit the road and head to the mountains!
-Traveling by comfortable 24 seater minibus, the Kahn Express, with our fearless driver Mr. Khan – our good friend and driver for the whole adventure, we leave Lahore behind and embark on our journey!
+Traveling by comfortable 24 seater minibus, the Kahn Express, with our fearless driver Mr. Khan – our good friend and driver for the whole adventure, we leave Islamabad behind and embark on our journey!
 The plan is to drive roughly 8-12 hours to the mountain bazar town of Naran located in the lush Kaghan Valley.
 Here we will rest up for the night at a comfortable hotel before hitting the road again in the morning.
 If our driver is feeling good, we may push on to a hotel in the town of Chilas, which marks the start of the Karakoram Highway.

 Day 2: Travel to Karimabad